patchstack/wordpress-plugin/readme.txt

 1. Download the plugin from the WordPress.org Patchstack plugin download page.
 2. Unzip the .zip file.
 3. Upload the entire `patchstack` directory to the `/wp-content/plugins/` directory.
-4. Activate Patchstack through the 'Plugins' menu in WordPress.
+4. Activate Patchstack through the 'Plugins' menu in WordPress and enter your API key.

 == Frequently Asked Questions ==